bulwark-security/bulwark/docs/README.md

 ## 🏰 What is Bulwark?

-Bulwark is a fast, modern, open-source web application firewall and API security gateway that simplifies the implementation of detective security controls while offering comprehensive visibility into your web services.
+Bulwark is a fast, modern, open-source web application firewall (WAF) and API security gateway.
+It simplifies the implementation of detective security controls while offering comprehensive visibility into your web services.
 Bulwark's detection-as-code approach to rule definition offers security teams higher confidence in their response to persistent and adaptive threats.
 Bulwark plugins offer a wide range of capabilities, enabling security teams to define and evolve